KacDafuk/wordsApp/README.md

    Gets random word from ones you created and challenges you with writing a translation of it.The translation asked of you can be either in english or polish depending on game game mode you are in.
   #### Quiz
-   Similar as before but you are given four options to choose from and there is no option to switch game mode.
+   Similar to Wylosuj słowo but you are given four options to choose from and there is no option to switch game mode.
   #### Atak słów
    Words written in polish appear at the top of the screen and it's player's job to write correct translation of them.
-If at leastt three of the words pase the bottom screen the game ends and you have to start over.
+If at least three of the words pass the bottom screen the game ends and you have to start over.
 (Not playable for mobile devices).
   #### Whack a word
    Inspired by whack a mole.
 A random word appers every 7 seconds in each of the holes and it's up to player to translate it.
 The game lasts 60 seconds.
 (Not playable    for mobile devices).